 In order to straighten these infirmities and get in line with the international practices the amendments to the Act were indispensable and once enacted hope to surface and uphold real intent behind the alternative dispute resolution legislation.

-Links to Bare Acts at LatestLaws.com-
+Links to Bare Acts at LatestLaws.in-